 Modelon’s OPTIMICA Compiler Toolkit, the most advanced Modelica-based mathematical engine on the market, offers users a powerful solution for the automation, simulation and optimization of system behaviors throughout the model-based design cycle.

-Trusted as the key compiler to Modelon’s modelica-based libraries, OPTIMICA enables users to build multi-domain physical systems by choosing from thousands of available model components.
+Trusted as the compiler for Modelon Impact, OPTIMICA enables users to build multi-domain physical systems by choosing from thousands of available model components.
 OPTIMICA’s state-of-the-art solvers empower evaluation of complex physical systems – supporting transient simulations as well as steady-state computations and dynamic optimization.
 The sophisticated mathematical engine can manipulate and simplify models to improve performance and robustness, serving industries and applications ranging from automotive and active safety to energy and power plant optimization.

 The steady-state solver capabilities of the OPTIMICA Compiler Toolkit enables reliable convergence even for challenging physical models.

 - Implementation: Efficient and dependable implementation thanks to OPTIMICA’s powerful API and deployment experts

 - Compliance: Compliant with Modelon’s industry leading libraries, the Modelica Standard Library (3.2.2), and FMI (v 1.0 and v 2.0) standards

 - Performance: State of the art solvers for robust, accurate and efficient computations of model behavior